casperin/rust_jazz_reader/README.md

-This is my (probably) very messy attempt at building something a little more substantial in Rust.

-It is (pretty much) a one to one replication of my personal RSS reader, which I've so far done in JS, Elixir, and Go.

-Do not consider this production code.
-It is a learning project.
+# Rust Jazz Reader

+My goto "learn a new language" project is an RSS reader.
+This is the fourth version, and is done in Rust.
+This is also the version likely to remain in production.